ciena-frost/bunsen-tutorial/README.md

 #### Custom Renderer

-Now that you know the basics lets create a custom renderer to use a single text input for the users full name.
+Now that you know the basics let's create a custom renderer to use a single text input for the users full name.

 ```bash
 ember g component name-renderer